-- Quarterly progress report sections include, but are not limited to, the following: - Summary page, including narrative on project progress (required); - o Services, other than clinical services, provided to the public/professionals; - o Actions taken by people/professionals as a result of education or training; - o Clinical services provided (county of residence of client is required); and - Precursors and cancers detected. - Annual and final progress report sections include, but are not limited to, the following: - Key accomplishments, including qualitative analysis of policy change and/or lasting systems change and; - Progress toward goals and outcome objectives, including percentage increase over baseline in provision of age- and risk-appropriate education and navigation services to eligible individuals in a defined service area; for example: - Percentage increase over baseline in number of people served; - Percentage increase over baseline in number of education and navigation services provided; - Percentage increase over baseline in cancers and precancers detected, if applicable; - Percentage increase in early-stage cancer diagnoses in a defined service area, if applicable. - Materials produced and publications; - Economic impact of the project.
+- Quarterly progress report sections include, but are not limited to, the following: - o Summary page, including narrative on project progress (required); - o Services, other than clinical services, provided to the public/professionals; - o Actions taken by people/professionals as a result of education or training; - o Clinical services provided (county of residence of client is required); and - Precursors and cancers detected. - Annual and final progress report sections include, but are not limited to, the following: - Key accomplishments, including qualitative analysis of policy change and/or lasting systems change and; - Progress toward goals and outcome objectives, including percentage increase over baseline in provision of age- and risk-appropriate education and navigation services to eligible individuals in a defined service area; - Materials produced and publications; - o Economic impact of the project.